Welcome to Reception- Autumn 2017!

 Meet our class

-This year we have thirteen reception children.
-The staff that are working in this class are Miss Shimmin (class teacher), Mrs Kirkbride (HLTA) and Miss Edgar (apprentice TA).
+This year we have fourteen reception children.
+The staff that are working in this class are Miss Shimmin (class teacher), Mrs Kirkbride (HLTA), Mrs McCarthy (STA) and Miss Wilson (student TA).

 Our goal is to support children in becoming confident, independent and creative individuals.